Save the Last Dance: Plot

-At school, Nikki picks a fight with Sara.
-Later, Chenille tells Sara that she did not approve of the fight, but can understand the bitterness since Sara, a white girl, is stealing one of the decent black boys at school.
-Because of this conversation, Sara and Chenille's friendship becomes strained, and Sara decides to break up with Derek.
-Meanwhile, Derek deals with his friend Malakai, who is heavily involved in the gang lifestyle that Derek is trying to leave.
-Derek agrees to help Malakai execute a drive-by at the same time as Sara's audition.
+At school, Nikki picks a fight with Sara during gym.
+At the clinic, Chenille tells Sara that while she did not approve of the fight, she can sympathize with Nikki's bitterness to a certain extent since Sara, a white girl, is "stealing" one of the few decent black boys at school.
+Because of this hurtful conversation, Sara and Chenille's friendship becomes strained, and Sara breaks up with Derek as the backlash becomes too much for her to handle.

+Meanwhile, Derek deals with his friend Malakai, who is deeply involved in the gang lifestyle that Derek is trying to leave.
+Derek agrees to help Malakai execute a drive-by at the same time that Sara has an audition.
 Roy has a heart-to-heart talk with Sara and encourages her to go through with the audition.

-After learning what Chenille said to Sara, Derek confronts her about it, as well as explains his true reasons for dumping Nikki.
-Remorseful for her actions, Chenille admits that what she did was wrong and apologizes.
-She also tells Derek that Sara did not want to dump him, but Chenille's words hurt her to the point of feeling forced to.
+After learning what Chenille said to Sara, Derek angrily confronts her about it, and explains that he dumped Nikki because she cheated on him.
+Remorseful, Chenille admits that what she did was wrong and apologizes.
+She also tells Derek that Sara did not want to break up with him, but her words hurt Sara to the point of feeling forced to.

 Chenille also admits that she has been resentful for how Kenny has been treating her, including not helping her raise their son and not being a good boyfriend to her.
-She unintentionally took it out on Sara since she has been jealous of her and Derek's relationship.
-Chenille encourages Derek to be with Sara, admitting that she knows that Sara is in love with him.
-She also warns Derek not to follow Malakai, knowing that he may lose his chance to attend Georgetown and his future if he is arrested.
-Derek decides to bail on Malakai to attend Sara's audition, arriving at a crucial point in her performance to offer her encouragement and moral support.
-Afterward, Sara is accepted into Juilliard and she rekindles her relationship with Derek.
+She unintentionally took it out on Sara since she has been envious of her and Derek's relationship.
+Chenille encourages Derek to reconcile with Sara, admitting that she knows that Sara is in love with him.
+She warns Derek not to follow Malakai, knowing that he may lose his chance to attend Georgetown and his future if he is arrested.
+Derek meets up with Malakai and does his best to dissuade him from carrying out the attack, but Malakai refuses, causing Derek to turn on him.

+Derek arrives at a crucial point in Sara's performance to offer her encouragement and moral support.
+Afterward, Sara is accepted into Juilliard and rekindles her relationship with Derek.
 Meanwhile, the drive-by is botched and Malakai is arrested.
 The film closes as Sara, Derek, Chenille, and their friends meet at Stepps to celebrate Sara's successful audition.